 The Boston fern is certainly a good candidate for the award: “The most difficult houseplant to grow…ever”.

 Ferns are generally known as very finicky houseplants.
-If they don’t receive the care they are asking for, things can get real problematic real quick.
+If they don’t receive the care they are asking for, things can get really problematic real quick.

 You wouldn’t be the first plant parent that is getting very upset because his Boston fern just happened to die the other day…for some unknown reason.